Tom Dumont: Reunion with No Doubt

 Dumont, along with Tony Kanal, during No Doubt's 2009 summer reunion tour.

 With Stefani promoting her second solo album, No Doubt began initial work on a new album without her and planned to complete it after Stefani's tour was finished.
 In March 2008, the band started making posts concerning the progression of the album on their official fan forum.
 Stefani made a post on March 28, 2008, stating that songwriting had commenced but was slow on her end because she was, at the time, pregnant with her second child.

 Manager Jim Guerinot said the yet-untitled album is being produced by Mark "Spike" Stent, who helped produce and mix Rock Steady.
 Between Stefani's pregnancy and recording, No Doubt did not tour in 2008, but Guerinot promised, they plan to hit the road hard in 2009 for their first full-fledged band tour in nearly five years.

-No Doubt announced on their official website that they will tour in the summer of 2009 with Paramore, The Sounds, Janelle Monáe, Bedouin Soundclash, Katy Perry, and Panic! at the Disco. while finishing their upcoming album, which was set to be released in 2010 but has been delayed.
+No Doubt announced on their official website that they would tour in the summer of 2009 with Paramore, The Sounds, Janelle Monáe, Bedouin Soundclash, Katy Perry, and Panic! at the Disco while finishing their upcoming album, which was set to be released in 2010 but has been delayed.
 Tickets for the tour went on sale March 7, 2009.
 As a special promotion for the tour, the band is giving away their entire music catalog free as a digital download with purchase of top-tier seating.

 In 2009, No Doubt made an appearance on the television series Gossip Girl, playing a fictional band called "Snowed Out" in the episode "Valley Girls".
 They performed their cover version of the Adam and the Ants song "Stand and Deliver".

-In October 2025, No Doubt announced it would reunite in 2026 for a six show residency in Las Vegas.
+In October 2025, No Doubt announced they would reunite in 2026 for a six-show residency in Las Vegas.

 Personal life

 Dumont and his wife Mieke have three sons together: Ace Joseph Dumont, born April 6, 2006, Rio Atticus Dumont, born June 18, 2008, and Koa Thomas Dumont, born February 19, 2011.
 According to the band's record label representative, the couple was married in October 2004.

 According to his No Doubt bandmates, when Dumont drinks alcohol, he shifts into his alter ego nicknamed "The Douche".

 Dumont is an avid traveler, spending a good part of his free time on the road.
-He has been spotted in remote areas of the world with his wife and kids.
+He has been spotted in remote areas of the world with his wife and children.

+On April 11, 2026, he announced a diagnosis of early-onset Parkinson's disease but confirmed he will continue to play.